51nodes/schema-registry-did-method/README.md

 This specification conforms to the requirements in the [DID specification](https://w3c.github.io/did-core/) currently published by the W3C Credentials Community Group.
 For more information please refer to the link above.

-This DID Method will be registered in the [DID Method Registry](https://w3c-ccg.github.io/did-method-registry/#the-registry).

 ## Abstract